There are no wizards or vampires in The Hunger Games, but the phenomenon surrounding the series is poised to reach mass hysteria.

 Set in a future dystopian North America, Suzanne Collins’ dark book trilogy is being hailed by critics as the next big franchise since Harry Potter or Twilight, fuelled by the hype surrounding the March 23 release of the first film adaption.

 The series finds its overwhelming success in the post-Occupy climate of discontent, with young characters on a journey of self-empowerment as they’re forced to battle to the death in a televised game under an oppressive regime.
 Sixteen-year-old protagonist Katniss Everdeen, from impoverished District 12, is forced to make the ultimate sacrifice to protect her family.
+In doing so, she’s characterized as both brave and painfully human: exposing the reluctant rebel in all of us.

 It’s on the back of Katniss’s heroism that the first book went from a print run of 200,000 (originally bumped up from 50,000) in 2008, to more than 23.5 million printed copies of the trilogy in the U.S. The sequels Catching Fire and Mockingjay were released in 2009 and 2010 with great success.